forsstromerik/avertR/README.md

 # avertR
-Avert potential incidents involving humans before they happen by notifying authorities in an smooth way
+Avert potentially harmful incidents before they happen by notifying security providers in a smooth way

 ## What is avertR?
-avertR is an app that makes it easy for citizens to notify the responsible authority in the event of a threatful situation.
-With a few simple clicks your location is sent to the authority with additional information given by you about what's happening.
+avertR is an app that makes it easy for citizens to notify security providers in the event of a threatening situation.
+With just one click, your location is sent to the relevant security provider - you may also provide additional information about the incident

-The responsible authority gets a live overview of reported incidents in the area and can easily distribute personnel accordingly.
-Together with recent activity data from the police the authority can optimize the allocation of resources and help citizens more efficiently.
-A natural consequence of this is that the authority can also save a lot of money.
+The responsible security provider gets a live overview of reported incidents in the area and can easily distribute personnel accordingly.
+Together with recent activity data from the police the provider can optimize the allocation of resources and help citizens more efficiently, with the added benefit of cutting costs.

-The data collected provides good insight to when and where these situations occur, which is of good value for predictions for the future.
+The data collected provides an insight into when and where these situations occur, which can be used for future predictions.

 ## Try it out
 avertR uses [yarn](https://yarnpkg.com) to manage dependencies and run the servers, so make sure it is installed and then follow the instructions below.